-Industry Leader in Safety and Environmental Stewardship.
-We are a recognized leader in operating safe mines and in achieving environmental excellence, which leads to increased productivity and improved financial performance.
-Our highest priority is the safety, health, and well-being of our employees.
+Strong Record of Safety and Environmental Stewardship.
+We have a strong record of operating safe mines and in achieving environmental excellence, which leads to increased productivity and improved financial performance.
+Our highest priority is the safety, health and well-being of our employees.
 Our safety culture is at the core of all of our operations as we work each day to further reduce safety incidents by focusing on policy awareness and accident prevention.
 We teach and encourage safe behavior in a variety of ways, which include training, observation, self-evaluation, personal involvement and commitment, incident evaluation, technology enhancements and rewards and incentives.

 Leading "Pure-Play" Metallurgical Coal Producer.
-We are a leading, global, publicly traded producer and exporter of metallurgical coal for the global steel industry.
-We had total coal reserves of 386.3 million metric tons as of December 31, 2013, which primarily consists of high quality, premium metallurgical coal.
-We expect 2014 metallurgical coal production to be in line with production levels of 2013 and believe we are well positioned to increase production when market conditions warrant.
+We are a leading, publicly traded producer and exporter of metallurgical coal for the global steel industry.
+We had total coal reserves of 392.7 million metric tons as of December 31, 2014, which primarily consists of high quality, premium metallurgical coal.
+We expect 2015 metallurgical coal production to be between 8.0 million and 8.5 million metric tons.
+We believe we are well positioned to increase production when market conditions warrant.

 Premium, High Quality Product.
 Blue Creek coal from our Alabama mining operations is recognized to be among the highest quality coals in the world.
-Its characteristics include very low sulfur, low ash and low volatility.
-These high quality characteristics and high heat value make it ideally suited for steel makers as a coking coal.
-Contract prices for our premium hard coking coal is consistently equal to the benchmark for premium coking coals.
-Hard coking coal produced from the Canadian mining operations has been well accepted by steel makers, currently having six of the top ten largest steel mills in the region served as customers.
+The high quality characteristics of our Blue Creek coals make it ideally suited for use by major steel mills around the world.
 The low-volatile PCI coal from the Canadian operations has also been widely accepted by customers.

 Attractive Industry Dynamics.
 We expect that international demand for our metallurgical coal will increase in the future, driven by favorable projected global growth trends and the high quality of our coal compared to many other coal producing regions around the world.
-Metallurgical coal demand is underpinned by projected growth in world steel production projected by the World Steel Association of 3.3% in 2014.
+Metallurgical coal demand is underpinned by projected growth in world steel production projected by the World Steel Association of 2.0% in 2015.

 Sales and Geographic Diversification.
-In 2013, we actively operated up to twelve mines in three countries and have access to both the Atlantic and Pacific Seaborne markets.
-This geographical advantage provides important diversity in terms of production, markets, transportation and labor.
-We have operational flexibility due to this diversification, which makes us less reliant on any single mine for our earnings or cash flows.
-We believe the diversity of our operations and reserves also provides us with a significant advantage over competitors with operations in a single coal producing region as it allows us to diversify our customer base.
+We currently operate five active coal mines, a coke plant and a coal bed methane extraction operation located in Alabama and West Virginia.
+Our U.S. Operations provide us access to the Atlantic seaborne market and although currently idled our Canadian operations provide us access to the Pacific seaborne market which provides important diversity in terms of reserves, production, markets, transportation and labor.
+We believe the diversity of our operations and reserves also provides us with a significant advantage over competitors with operations and reserves in a single coal producing region as it allows us to diversify our customer base.
 This geographic diversification also allows us to source the high quality coals we produce from multiple sources and to blend to meet the exact specifications of our customers.
 In addition, with access to both the Atlantic and the Pacific markets, we believe that we are well positioned to take advantage of any growth in the seaborne coal market and to supply metallurgical coal to Latin America, Asia and Europe.